 Against the usual rules in the musicbusiness, his pioneer's spirit and the lust to experiment have not left him up to this day.

-Also in the 90's Schulze-CD's are regarded as pathbreaking and the value of his whole body of work increases with every new release.
 And certainly he show's no lack of ideas - as not only brilliantly proofed by his latest release 'Dosburg Online', that easily and elegantly incorporated a wide range from free Synth-improvisations to grooving drum 'n' bass pieces and a requiem incl. an opera singer.
 The latest bulletin from the Schulze headquarters are announcing not less than a package of 10 CD's, packed with brandnew material.

 Musik Express - 1997